 If this pea plant would get carded, this could be its ID:

-Our pea plant that produces only wrinkled seeds has a genotype or genetic constitution dictating seed shape that we denote as rr.
-Because this plant is true-breeding, both alleles are the same (r), this plant is also considered homozygous.
-So this plant's bag of marbles contains only one kind of marble and can only produce gametes carrying allele r.
+Our pea plant that produces only wrinkled seeds has a genotype of ss.
+Because this plant is true-breeding, both alleles are the same (s), and this plant is also considered homozygous.
+So this plant's bag of marbles contains only one kind of marble and can only produce gametes carrying allele s.
+Here's its ID:

 We have the profile on our parental plants.
 Now, let's cross them:

-The F1 (the "children") all have the same genotype: Rr, as they drew an "R" marble from the round-seeded parent, and an "r" marble from the wrinkled-seeded parent.
-All of the F1 plants produced round seeds like the parental 1.
-They are heterozygous for seed shape as they have two different alleles at this locus: an R allele and an r allele.
-So when it comes to the F1 producing their own gametes, unlike their parents they produce two different kinds of gametes, about half bearing an R allele and the other half an r allele.
+The F1 (the "children") all have the same genotype of Ss, because they drew an S marble from the round-seeded parent and an s marble from the wrinkled-seeded parent.
+All of the F1 plants produced round, smooth seeds like Parental 1.
+They are heterozygous for seed shape as they have two different alleles at this locus: an S allele and an s allele.
+When it comes to the F1 producing their own gametes, unlike their parents, they produce two different kinds of gametes, about half bearing an S allele and the other half an s allele.

 Mendel then took 253 of these F1 seeds, planted them, and allowed the resulting plants to self-pollinate to produce a new generation: the "grandchildren" or F2.
-The F2 were a different deal to their F1 parents: out of the 7,324 seeds produced, 5,474 were round whilst 1,850 were wrinkled.
-So, there are a lot less wrinkled seeds than round ones.
-The ratio of 5,474:1,850 is, in fact, pretty much 3:1; there were 3 times as many round seeds as there were wrinkled ones.
-This is known as the phenotypic ratio, because it looks at the relative numbers of each of the phenotypes.
+The F2 were a different deal from their F1 parents.
+Out of the 7,324 seeds produced, 5,474 were smooth, while 1,850 were wrinkled.
+So there were a lot less wrinkled seeds than smooth ones.
+The ratio of 5,474:1,850 is, in fact, pretty much 3:1.
+There were three times as many smooth seeds as there were wrinkled ones.
+This is known as the phenotypic ratio because it looks at the relative numbers of each of the phenotypes.

 On a simple square, we add one parent and its corresponding gametes to the length, the other parent and its allele to the height: